elileinkram/_feedstack_web/README.md

 We give people the tools to build their own ranking algorithms so they can make purpose-built feeds.

+Currently only on android, but coming soon to IOS.

 # How it works

 Each post has a ranking number.